 How to Access Naloxone in Southern California

-If you, a friend, or a family member close to you regularly uses or abuses opioids, whether prescription painkillers or heroin, having naloxone on hand in the event of an overdose can potentially safe a life.
-Even those who use opioid painkillers as prescribed may benefit from having it on-hand.
+If you, a friend, or a family member close to you regularly uses or abuses opioids, whether prescription painkillers or heroin, having naloxone on hand in the event of an overdose can potentially save a life.
+Even those who use opioid painkillers as prescribed may benefit from having it on hand.
 The San Francisco Department of Health (SFDPH) recommends that individuals on long-term opioid therapy receive a naloxone prescription.
 Even if you think you’re not at risk for overdose, the unexpected can occur.
 For example, someone else in your home may steal and take the opioids.
 The SFDPH states that “naloxone is…prescribed for risky drugs, not risky patients.”6

 There are several ways to obtain Narcan in California.
 Medicare and California Medicaid plans cover naloxone, as do many private insurance plans.7 Other ways to access naloxone as an individual or organization are listed below.

 One such option is the Solace Foundation of Orange County, the first naloxone distribution program in Orange County, CA. The Solace Foundation provides Narcan, as well as training on how to use it, every Sunday at 10 am at:8

 You can message the Solace Foundation to RSVP for a Narcan distribution/training event at (949) 612-5514.
 You can also access their training video online.

 Walgreens states that they offer Narcan over-the-counter in all of their pharmacies across the United States, including California.9 You can search CA locations near you with the Walgreens online store locator.
 Other pharmacies may also sell naloxone without a prescription.